 News» Go to news main

 Given annually, the MTEAs celebrate teachers who, per the award’s guidelines, “display the qualities of superior teaching, excellent understanding of the subject area and interest in the needs of the students.”
-Student ratings are integral to the selection process, and the selection committee includes student members.
+Although candidates are not nominated by students, Student Ratings of Instruction scores are integral to the selection process, and the selection committee includes student members.

 Students of the three award winners made the presentations to their teachers at the ceremony.
 (Dr. Louis Beaubien, director of the RSB, accepted the award on behalf of Zhang, who is on sabbatical.)
 An audience of colleagues and students filled the room.

 The MTEAs, first awarded in 2010, are made possible by a donation from alumnus Bill Black, who spoke at the celebration.
 High-quality teaching is not always recognized, said Black, explaining his reasons for creating this award.
 He noted that it was fitting to have students presenting the awards, since they are the reason for Dalhousie and for the Faculty of Management, both of which he has long supported.

 - Students speak with passion about recipients of Teaching Excellence Award